How does a Diaphragm Valve work? | Different types of Diaphragm Valve

 2) Straight-way Diaphragm Valve

-The straight-way or in-line valve has an identical structure as the weir-type, but it has a completely straight pathway instead of the characteristic saddle.
+The straight-way or in-line valve has an identical structure to the weir-type, but it has a completely straight pathway instead of the characteristic saddle.

 straight-through diaphragm valve